aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/mass_spring_1.rst

     ...

-Exercices
+Exercises
 ---------

 Ex.
 1: Modify the reference position
 ------------------------------------

-1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-2.cfg`` and modify the ReferencePosition to `3.1` m.
+1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-2.cfg`` and modify the ReferencePosition to ``3.1`` m.
 2. Verify the output of the Position in the logger.
-3. Why does the Position does not converge to the new reference position?
+3. Why does the Position not converge to the new reference position?

 .. code-block:: bash